RudLorenz/graphalgs/readme.md

   Note: the first string in `input_file` should contain the vertex count

+  A graph sample can be found in `sample` directory.

 ### Visualisation

   To visualise a graph write it as JSON in file `graph.json` and place it with `visual.html`.